-This blue-covered book is a light beach read about the dysfunctional Post family, on a trip from Manhattan to Mallorca, Spain for some forced family vacation fun, a two-week trip to a beautiful island home on top of a mountain.
+This entertaining book is a light beach read about the dysfunctional Post family, on a trip from Manhattan to Mallorca, Spain for some forced family vacation fun, a two-week trip to a beautiful island home on top of a mountain.

 Franny and Jim Post are in crisis, despite thirty-five years of marriage.
 Their daughter, Sylvia is off to college in the fall.
 She has a few crucial things to check off her list before the summer is out and her handsome Spanish tutor may be able to help her with that.
 Joining the group from Miami are Sylvia’s brother, 28-year-old Bobby and his older-woman girlfriend, Carmen.
 Bobby and Carmen have their own problems and they may not be able to keep them under wraps in Mallorca.
 Rounding out the group is Franny’s long-time friend Charles and his new husband Lawrence.
 Lawrence already feels like an outsider.
 Can he tolerate the intense friendship between Charles and Franny?